cityjson/cjdb/cj2pgsql/README.md

 ```

 ### Coordinate Reference Systems <a name="crs"></a>
-The `cj2pgsql` importer does not allow inconsistent reference systems within the same database schema.
+The `cj2pgsql` importer does not allow inconsistent CRS (coordinate reference systems) within the same database schema.
 For storing data in separate CRS using multiple schemas is required.

 The data needs to be either harmonized beforehand, or the `-I/--srid` flag can be used upon import, to reproject all the geometries to the one specified CRS.
 Specifying a 2D CRS (instead of a 3D one) will cause the Z-coordinates to remain unchanged.

 **Note:** reprojections slow down the import significantly.

-Source data with missing `referenceSystem` cannot be reprojected due to unknown source reference system.
+**Note:** Source data with missing `"metadata"/"referenceSystem"` cannot be reprojected due to unknown source reference system.

 ### 3D reprojections <a name="3d"></a>
-`Pyproj` is used for coordinate reprojections.
+`Pyproj` is used for CRS reprojections.
 It supports 3D CRS transformations between different systems.
 However, sometimes downloading additional [grids](https://pyproj4.github.io/pyproj/stable/transformation_grids.html) is required.
 The importer will attempt to download the grids needed for the reprojection, with the following message:
 ```
 Attempting to download additional grids required for CRS transformation.
 This can also be done manually, and the files should be put in this folder: